 This is how to dye eggs with Kool Aid for Easter or just for fun!
 Dyeing eggs with just water and coloring is always best when children are involved and this way is simple and very cheap to do too!
 How to make the perfect hard boiled eggs and then dye them any color you want using this simple method is here.

 It doesn’t have to be Easter time to dye eggs you know.
 But it is then when kids get excited about doing so.
 If you’ve made them the “old fashioned” way you may have had those years when you forgot vinegar.
 You had unhappy children ready to do a fun activity without the right ingredients on hand.
 It’s kinda’ a pain.
 Well here is how to dye eggs with Kool Aid.
 If you haven’t tried it yet you’ve got to use this method this year…and beyond.
-Special thanks goes out to Kitchen Deluxe for sponsoring this post so we could share how to hard boil eggs in your pressure cooker easily and share this craft with you. (originally published 3/18, affiliate links present)
+Sponsored by Kitchen Deluxe. (originally published 3/18, affiliate links present)

 Hard boiling eggs used to be a pain before I got my Instant Pot, now it’s so easy!!

 At first I wasn’t so sure how I was going to do it without something that would keep my eggs secure.
 I didn’t want them to break.
 This Instant Pot egg rack steamer from solves that problem.

 This is plenty for us most of the time.
 The rack is great for transferring dyed eggs too so the color doesn’t come off.
 If transferring eggs to paper towel some color will be removed.
 A rack is better.

 - This is how to make Instant Pot hard boiled eggs.
 Whether you make 7 or 14 the timing is the same.

 Check out how brilliantly colored these Kool Aid Easter eggs come out!